ThangHoang54/ThangHoang54/README.md

 # Hi there, I'm Hoang Minh Thang 👋

 ## About Me ℹ
 Motivated software engineering student at RMIT Vietnam with a passion for AI, robotics, and impactful technology.
 I aim to become a recognized contributor in my field by taking part in large-scale projects that challenge me to grow and reach new milestones.
-With a foundation in C, C++, Java and Python, I'm eager to collaborate, learn fast, and contribute to meaningful innovations.

 <div align="center"><a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=ThangHoang54&hide_border=true&border_radius=5.0&date_format=M%20j%5B%2C%20Y%5D" alt="ThangHoang54" /></a></div>